Hand-Turned Mason Jar and Lid

 We can think of about a zillion uses for these airtight lidded jars, especially because they come in a slew of sizes (16 ounces up to a gallon, take your pick!).
 In the kitchen, we’re using the smallest one to keep our ground coffee fresh, plus the larger ones to store beans and rice.
 And in the bathroom?
 Our cotton balls and Epsom salt have never looked smarter, thanks to those eye-catching lids.
 Fill one up with preserves and give it as a hosting gift—we promise it’ll be more memorable than a bottle of wine.

-Oh, and here’s a fun fact: Each jar is handmade Whidbey Island in Washington using USA-blown glass and black walnut wood (wow).
+Oh, and here’s a fun fact: Each jar is handmade on Whidbey Island in Washington using USA mold-blown glass and black walnut wood (wow).

 Photography by Rocky Luten & Bobbi Lin

 Glass jar with walnut wood lid

 16 oz.
 5.5" H x 3" W

 64 oz.
 9" H x 5" W, 2.75" jar opening

 128 oz.
 10.25" H x 6" W, 4.00" jar opening

 Mixed Size, Set of 4 includes one of each of the above

 Mixed Set, 16 oz. includes four 16 oz. jars